appserver-io/appserver/_posts/2015-01-28-naming-directory-basics.md

 #### Stateless Session Bean (@Stateless)

+The `@Stateless` annotation defines a component als `Stateless` session bean.
+The annotation only supports the optional `name` attribute.
+If the `name` attribute is specified, the given value will be used to register the component in the `Naming-Directory` instead of the short class name.

 #### Stateful Session Bean (@Stateful)

+The `@Stateful` annotation defines a component als `Stateful` session bean.
+The annotation only supports the optional `name` attribute.
+If the `name` attribute is specified, the given value will be used to register the component in the `Naming-Directory` instead of the short class name.

 #### Singleton Session Bean (@Singleton)

+The `@Singleton` annotation defines a component als `Singleton` session bean.
+The annotation only supports the optional `name` attribute.
+If the `name` attribute is specified, the given value will be used to register the component in the `Naming-Directory` instead of the short class name.

 #### Message Driven Bean (@MessageDriven)

+The `@MessageDriven` annotation defines a component als `Message` bean.
+The annotation only supports the optional `name` attribute.
+If the `name` attribute is specified, the given value will be used to register the component in the `Naming-Directory` instead of the short class name.

 #### Explicit Startup (@Startup)